BrainPad/FindYourCandy/setup/troubleshooting.md

 If you login to the linux box via ssh, this likely happens.
 1. You first login to the desktop.
-2. Then run 'camera_tune.py' after run.
+2. Then run 'camera_tune.py' from terminal window.